 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-The Federal Circuit Court does not have a set form for a Statement of Claim.
-However, you can use the Federal Court Statement of Claim form and amend it to include the Federal Circuit Court details.
+The Federal Circuit and Family Court of Australia does not have a set form.
+However, you can use the Federal Court of Australia Statement of claim form and amend it to include the Federal Circuit and Family Court of Australia's details.

-You can get a blank Statement of Claim from the:
+You can get a copy of a blank Statement of claim from the:

 If you have been served with a Defence, you should get

-legal advice about the issues raised by the respondent (your employer).
+legal advice about the issues raised by your employer.